LLM Collaboration With Multi-Agent Reinforcement Learning: Cooperative MARL for LLM Collaboration

 \subsection{Problem Formalization}

-We formalize collaboration among LLMs as a subclass of the cooperative MARL problem, considering LLM agents and the types of problems they are solving.
-This problem is a form of a Dec-POMDP \cite{decpomdp}, which allows cooperation through a joint reward while preserving scalable decentralized control.
+We formalize LLM collaboration as a subclass of the cooperative MARL problem, considering LLMs are agents and the types of problems they are solving.
+This problem is a form of Dec-POMDP \cite{decpomdp}, which allows cooperation through a joint reward while preserving scalable decentralized control.
+We show 2 instantiations of our framework in writing and coding tasks in the experiments.